campus-internet-of-things/MQTT/README.md

-# mqtt
+# MQTT
-MQTT implementations related to our articles on our platform.
+MQTT implementations related to our articles on our [Campus-IoT platform](https://campus-iot.de/).